The Ditters Story

 Ditters was 100 years old in 2018.
 Today, we are known and loved in Adelaide by many South Australians, including those who have moved interstate and abroad.
-At the grand old age of 100, Ditters is still a South Australian, family-owned business and clings to its founding values of quality, originality and impeccable presentation.
+At the grand old age of 100, Ditters is still South Australian owned and operated, and clings to its founding values of quality, originality and impeccable presentation.
 Here's to the next century; we welcome you to join us as we venture on!

 "South Australian Business: A State of Growth", Advertiser Enterprises, a division of Advertiser Newspapers Pty Ltd, p109–111, 2007; "Ditter, Otto Kurt (1889–1967)", Kerrie Round